projectcalico/calico/master/reference/public-cloud/digital-ocean.md

 ## How to Run Calico in Digital Ocean

-Digital Ocean offers two networking options for droplets.
+Digital Ocean offers two networking options for droplets:
-Calico can be launched on either:

 - Public Interface
-- Private Interface [Optional]
+- Private Interface

+Calico can be launched on either.
 We recommend running Calico on the private interface, as it enhances security by ensuring Calico services are not accessible from the wider internet.

-However, hosts in different Datacenter Regions will not have IP connectivity with one another on their private address, and therefore will not be able to establish BGP sessions with one another.
-For mluti-region digital ocean clusters, bind Calico to the public interface.
+However, hosts in different Datacenter Regions will not have IP connectivity with one another through their private address, and therefore will not be able to establish BGP sessions with one another.
+For mluti-region Digital Ocean clusters, bind Calico to the public interface.

 ###### Enable Encapsulation

-In Digital Ocean, cross-host container-to-container traffic will travel over an L3 hop.
-Since Digital Ocean does not allow peering to the L3 hop, it will not know how to route this container traffic, and will drop it.
+In Digital Ocean, cross-host container-to-container traffic will travel over at least one L3 hop.
+Since Digital Ocean does not allow peering to its networking fabric, it will not know how to route this container traffic, and will drop it.

 To remedy this, Calico can encapsulate container traffic with the IP so that the